gevans/kollapse/README.md

 [Jammit](https://github.com/documentcloud/jammit/ "documentcloud's Jammit"), that can combine and compress groups of Javascript and CSS files on-the-fly, or ahead of time.

+## Features

+ * Caching & compression of Javascript and CSS assets,
+ * Filters for parsing assets (LESS, SASS) before they're compressed,
+ * Multiple compression drivers (Minify, [Google Closure](http://code.google.com/closure/compiler/), or [YUI Compressor](http://developer.yahoo.com/yui/compressor/)),
+ * and the extensiblity of Kohana we all know and love.

 ## Installation

 Clone the Git repository into your modules directory: